 Recently I had some time to put the Hinode Solar Guider (sold by Hutech) through some paces with a PC connected to the new Hinode Windows control program.
 The video of this session is below.
-The Hinode control program, currently being finalized, will be provided to all purchasers of the solar guider, which is already shipping.
+The Windows Hinode control program is available for download to all purchasers of the solar guider.
 If you're unfamiliar with the concept of a solar guider, jump to the section below the video where I've added a quick intro to the guider.
 I've also added some tips for using the guider at the bottom of the page.

 While I think the operation of the solar guider is pretty clear in the video, after showing it to some other amateurs, I realized that because most amateurs are more familiar with star guiders used at night, the product was a little confusing to those new to the idea, so here's a little background information...